Skip to contents

 3. Build the authorization URL (prepare_call())

-• PKCE: a code_verifier (random) and code_challenge (S256 hash) proving the same party finishes the flow
+• PKCE: a code_verifier and matching code_challenge that prove the same browser session finishes the flow

 • state, client_id, redirect_uri